Riding Instructor qualifications

 - The qualified instructor is trained in teaching and coaching methods to a national standard.
 They know HOW to teach a person to ride safely – it isn’t just a matter of teaching them to sit on top and steer.

 - The qualified instructor is trained to train horses and to improve horses and sort out problems with previous training.
+They are therefore also a horse trainer.

 Someone once said to me that the so called ‘riding teacher’ who has no training should be likened to the average car driver teaching someone to drive an HGV properly and safely – without damaging either the vehicle or anyone else, or their property.
 The untrained teacher might manage to get some things right, but a good deal would be wrong and could go wrong, and a whole lot more would be very unsafe.